Osteopathy Board of Australia - Statement on paediatric care

 The Board does not recommend individual post-graduate or continuing education courses to osteopaths, it is up to each practitioner to assess where they need to update their education and learning and complete this prior to changing or extending their scope of practice.
 The Board expects that any post-graduate or continuing education courses will be evidence-informed and that osteopaths maintain their knowledge through continuing professional development.

-Osteopaths should not claim to or provide care for babies and children unless they have the appropriate education, training and competence to do so.
+Osteopaths should not claim to or provide care for babies and children unless they have the appropriate education, training, and competence to do so.

-When practitioners do not have the clinical skills and knowledge to appropriately assess and manage a particular paediatric patient, the Board expects them to refer the patient to another healthcare practitioner who has the appropriate skills, or to co-manage the patient with them.
+When practitioners do not have the clinical skills, and knowledge to appropriately assess and manage a particular paediatric patient, the Board expects them to refer the patient to another healthcare practitioner who has the appropriate skills, or to co-manage the patient with them.
 This should happen immediately when there are serious conditions that require urgent referral.
+Osteopaths with appropriate training and experience to practice in the area of paediatrics cannot use the term ‘specialist’ in relation to their practice or give the impression or advertise that they specialise or are a specialist in paediatrics and treating neonates, infants and young children.

 Specialist registration under the National Scheme has only been established in the medical, dental and podiatry professions and these professions can use protected specialist titles.
 ‘Specialist’ registration and specialist titles have not been established for osteopathy in Australia.